[ Printer Friendly Version ] [ Report Abuse ]

 She was once again lost in her thoughts when she heard the crunch of footsteps in the snow behind her.
 She tensed at the initial shock of shattered silence, but was otherwise undisturbed.

-“Well, I’ve never been one for rules and I don’t plan on starting now,” Sirius replied, also smiling.
+“We’ll, I never have been one for rules and I don’t plan on starting now,” Sirius replied, also smiling.

 He came to a halt beside her.
 They stood side by side, both staring down at the hushed town, letting their smiles slowly slide off their faces as their thoughts consumed them.
 After a minute or so of silence, Gwen finally worked up the courage to speak.
 She just hoped her voice would let her.